dhammacakka/americanmonk/content/videos/other.md

 ## Other Videos

+{{< video-card id="857JZPF45DU" title="Sri Lankan Flood Food Distribution" date="2025-12-09" >}}
+This morning I helped distribute meal donations to local villagers who were displaced by the recent floods.
+The community prepared nearly 500 breakfast packets, using 250 loaves of bread—just enough for everyone.
+We kept delivering more and more packets, going from one village to the next, but eventually we ran out.
+There are still so many people who need food, regardless of whether they are rich or poor, Buddhist, Christian, Muslim, or anything else.
+In times like this, we simply give.
+As we visited different neighborhoods, people were busy drying their belongings—stuffed animals hanging outside, mattresses in the sun, clothing scattered everywhere.
+Many homes looked like they were having a yard sale, but in reality they were just trying to recover what could still be used.
+The last village was especially heartbreaking.
+It reminded me of the final scene in Schindler’s List—you help so many, yet you still think of those you couldn’t reach.
+The Buddha spoke of five timely gifts: – a gift to a visitor, – a gift to those on a journey, – a gift to the sick, – a gift given during a time of famine, – and a gift from the first harvest to those who live ethically.
+Today’s offering of food is one of these timely gifts.
+May all who are affected by the floods find safety, support, and strength.
+May generosity and compassion continue to flow to those in need.
+Sādhu, sādhu, sādhu.
+{{< /video-card >}}

 {{< video-card id="ugjr3ak53SQ" title="How To Remove Sticky Labels" date="2025-06-30" >}}
 I had to remove a sticky label from a flask.
 I thought it would be good to give. a small video on how to remove adhesive residue simply by using oil.
 You can use any type of oil.
 I had coconut oil so I used that.
 {{< /video-card >}}